 The same works for electronics, but there you have to be a tad more careful: Make sure it comes with a power supply that can take 220V and that you can buy a version of any power cables with the correct plug later at home, and avoid equipment that uses radio of some sort, as certain frequencies in one country are used for e.g. the police band that are used for e.g. Wifi in another.
 You could get fined for causing interference, or customs could confiscate a device because it doesn’t have the required certifications for use in your country (e.g. the ‘CE’ logo).

 Also, photo cameras require knowledge on your part, as many of them are manufactured in European and US versions which then don’t do PAL and only do NTSC for TV output.
-On top of that, many manufacturers use different names for the wto versions, so it’s harder for tourists to find the cheaper equivalent.
+On top of that, many manufacturers use different names for the two versions, so it’s harder for tourists to find the cheaper equivalent.

 And of course, keep in mind that getting electronics from the US serviced in Europe may be difficult, and warranty times may be shorter.
 And ensure you’re familiar with customs regulations and maximum weights for airline luggage before you make a bigger purchase.